Nitrite reductase

 Nitrite reductase refers to any of several classes of enzymes that catalyze the reduction of nitrite.
-There are two classes of NIR's.
-A multi haem enzyme reduces NO2− to a variety of products.
+There are two classes of NIRs.
+A multi heme enzyme reduces NO2- to a variety of products.
 Copper containing enzymes carry out a single electron transfer to produce nitric oxide.

 Iron based

 There are several types of iron based enzymes.
 Cytochrome cd1, or Pseudomonas cytochrome oxidase contains two c and two d type hemes with two polypeptide chains.
 Different forms of this reductase catalyze the formation of nitric oxide or nitrous oxide.
 A version of this compound was originally called [Ferrocytochrome c-551:oxidoreductase].
 It was initially considered an oxidase.
 It catalyzes the reduction of NO2− to NO. This tetraheme enzyme has two subunits, each containing a c-type and a d-type heme.
 The reduced d hemes bind nitrite and convert it to product.

 Cytochrome c nitrite reductase (ccNIR) is a multiheme enzyme that converts nitrite to ammonia on each active site.
 The active site iron is bound to a protoporphyrin IX ring that is covalently linked to the enzyme's proteins.